Germany–Pakistan relations: Energy

 Germany has been supporting Pakistan in energy sector for decades.
 Germany has helped to build a whole generation of hydro-electric power plants by providing reduced-interest loans.
 Further plants are either already under construction or are in the planning stage.

 German commitment in Pakistan in recent years has already brought sustainable results in the development of hydropower.
 German expertise is widely recognised in the country.
 German bank KfW co-funded both Pakistan's hydropower projects Tarbela Dam and Ghazi-Barotha Hydropower Project.
 Together with European partners, KfW is currently involved in the construction of another two hydropower plants.
-Thanks to many years of solid cooperation, KfW can also influence the structures of the Pakistani energy supply system.
-It played an instrumental role in instigating a reorganisation of the state-run energy utility WAPDA.
+KfW can also influence the structures of the Pakistani energy supply system.
+It played a role in instigating a reorganisation of the state-run energy utility WAPDA.

 Pakistan-German Renewable Energy Forum (PGREF)

 In November 2014, the German and Pakistan governments concluded an agreement to create a Pakistan-German Renewable Energy Forum (PGREF).
 The Forum is to be launched in Lahore in 2016.
 It will serve as a point of contact in Pakistan for the German energy sector, for associations and for non-governmental organisations.
-In the longer term, it is to provide training and information and facilitate cooperation between partners from Germany and Pakistan.
+In the long term, it is to provide training and information and facilitate cooperation between partners from Germany and Pakistan.

-Education Relations
+Educational relations

-Germany is one of the most popular study destinations for young Pakistanis.
-Germany and Pakistan have 32 cooperation arrangements between German and Pakistan universities.
-Every year, hundreds of Pakistanis go to Germany and thus to the heart of Europe to study or to do their doctorate.
-In 2018 there are currently 4100 Pakistan students and doctoral candidates living in Germany.
+Germany is a popular study destination for young Pakistanis, with 32 cooperation arrangements between German and Pakistani universities.
+Every year, hundreds of Pakistani students and doctoral candidates go to Germany for their education.
+As of 2018, there are 4,100 Pakistani students and doctoral candidates in Germany.

-The academic cooperation and research exchange dates back to the 1930s, when many scientists (who opted to join Pakistan) worked with Germany.
-In 1960, following the start of the German—Pakistan cooperation, the world acclaimed Institute of Physics (IoP) was built at the University of Islamabad.
-Germany also sent its scientists to interact with Pakistan's scientists, contributing to the rise of physics in Pakistan.
-Germany also helped Pakistan to participate in CERN projects and supported Pakistan in numerous occasions for Pakistan's observant status in CERN.
-Germany also allowed hundreds of Pakistan's physicists and mathematicians to conduct their research in DESY.
-Ayub Khan, then-Chief Martial Law Administrator, built strategic ties with East and West Germany.
+Academic cooperation and research exchanges between Germany and Pakistan date back to the 1930s.
+Notably, in 1960, the Institute of Physics (IoP) was established at the University of Islamabad as part of this cooperation.
+German scientists collaborated with Pakistani scientists, contributing to the advancement of physics in Pakistan.
+Germany also supported Pakistan’s involvement in CERN projects and facilitated research opportunities for Pakistani physicists and mathematicians at DESY.
+During Ayub Khan's tenure as Chief Martial Law Administrator, strategic ties were established with both East and West Germany.